 Volunteering can be a great way to stay involved and meet new people and make new friends.
 There are many volunteering opportunities available in your local area.
-The national 'Do It' website lists many of these opportunities, as well as Sunderland City Councils new Volunteer Portal which provides information on volunteering opportunities within the City Council which include roles such as being a Volunteer Walk Leader, Events Assistant, Books at Home Volunteers and much more, details of both are at the end of this booklet.
+The national 'Do It' website lists many of these opportunities, as well as Sunderland City Council's new Volunteer Portal which provides information on volunteering opportunities within the city Council.
+Details can be found in the Useful Contacts section.